JETSCAPE/STAT/doc/index.rst

 What is this document?
 ----------------------
-A brief guide to https://github.com/jbernhard/hic-param-est-2017, which is the code for my latest project applying Bayesian parameter estimation to quantify properties of the quark-gluon plasma.
+A brief guide to https://github.com/jake-coleman32/hic-param-est-2017, which is a forked and modified version of https://github.com/jbernhard/hic-param-est-2017.

 I have made an effort to keep the code as generic possible so that it may be easily modified for similar projects.
 Users should `fork <https://help.github.com/articles/fork-a-repo/>`_ the repository and adapt it for their needs.